A Machiya in Naramachi

 Naramachi is the district to the south of Kofukuji and Sarusawaike pond, and Gangoji temple is included.

-In this area, there are many old houses since the 17th century.
+In this district, there are many old houses since the 17th century.

-As a historic area in Nara, this area is becoming popular.
+As a historic area in Nara, this district is becoming popular.

-Originally, this area was in the site of Gangoji.
+Originally, this district was in the site of Gangoji.

-In the new town, various traditional industries such as calligraphy brush, inkstick, sword, sake and so on developed.
+In the town, various traditional industries such as calligraphy brush, inkstick, sword, sake, etc. developed.

 Some of the houses have a narrow courtyard.